Knowledge Centre

 - Article 6 provides that elections shall be held every four years.

-- Article 7 sets out the qualifications for election as Deputy, basically a British citizen who has been ordinarily resident in Jersey for at least two years up to the date of the election or ordinarily resident for six months up to the date of the election and for additional periods at any time of at least five years.
+- Article 7 sets out the qualifications for election as Deputy or Senator, basically a British citizen who has been ordinarily resident in Jersey for at least two years up to the date of the election or ordinarily resident for six months up to the date of the election and for additional periods at any time of at least five years.

 - Article 41 provides for there to be a Greffier of the States who is the clerk to the States, in effect the chief executive of the States Assembly.